FREE TESTS

 For adding and subtracting decimals, align decimal points vertically, then add or subtract as with whole numbers.

-For multiplying decimals, multiply them as whole numbers and then place the decimal point in the product according to the total number of decimal digits from both decimals.
+For multiplying decimals, multiply them as whole numbers and then place the decimal point in the product according to the total number of digits to the right of both decimals.

 Example: \(3.2 \times 0.5\)